ipld/ipld/specs/advanced-data-layouts/hamt/fixture/alice-words/index.md

 Once compiled:

 * The root CID of such a HAMT should be `bafyreic672jz6huur4c2yekd3uycswe2xfqhjlmtmm5dorb6yoytgflova`.
 This root is listed as the root of the CAR containing the blocks.
-* There will be 36 blocks: 1 root and 25 non-roots, matching the schema in the HashMap spec.
+* There will be 36 blocks: 1 root and 25 non-roots, matching the schema in the HAMT spec.

 Files: